 1. The initial stages

-The initial stages are the worst, since none of us is equipped to deal with such a sense of doom.
-There’s a sense of resentment, regret, anger and a lot of other emotions that come as a part of the package.
+The initial stages are the worst since you are equipped to deal with such a sense of doom.
+The feelings of resentment, regret, anger, and a lot of other emotions that come as a part of the package, overwhelm you.

-All we do is think about the possibilities of joining the dots and having little moments with the person as and when we can.
-But little do we think of our mental sanity.
+All you do is think about the possibilities of joining the dots and having little moments with the person as and when you can.
+But little do you think of our sanity.
 It is very easy to fall in love, but the consequences of love can be dire.

 It can drive you to do things that you wouldn’t possibly even imagine and that your self-esteem probably would not allow otherwise.
 The best way to go through the initial stage is by contemplation.
-Think of everything you can, do it to the point where you are tired enough to realise that there is no end to this vicious cycle.
+Think of everything you can, do it to the point where you are tired enough to realize that there is no end to this vicious cycle.
+Hurtful as it may be, it’s essential for getting over unrequited love.

 2. The “ifs” don’t exist

-Thinking induces a sort of added euphoria- the imagining situations in your head, thinking about what to say when you see them next, or contemplating whether or not to drop them a text or comment on a photo.
+Thinking induces a sort of added euphoria – imagining situations, thinking about what to say when you see them next, or contemplating whether or not to drop them a text or comment on a photo.
 The one thing that happens endlessly when you are falling in love is overthinking.

 But the problem is that it kills you from within.
-Are we able to deal with love the way we deal with life?
-Actually, we mess both parts of our lives.
-But we need to realise that we can’t isolate the two.
+Are we dealing with unrequited love the way we deal with life?
+It’s important to pause and ask ourselves this question.
+If we don’t, we risk messing up both parts of our lives.
+But we need to realize that we can’t isolate the two.

 Related Reading: 12 Clear Signs You Are Infatuated And Not In Love